 These instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
-Some local codes require licensed installation/service personnel for this type of equipment.
+Some local codes require licensed installation/ service personnel for this type of equipment.
 Please read all instructions carefully before starting the installation.
 Return these instructions to the customer's package for future reference.

 ELECTRICAL SYSTEM

 Electrical connections tight?
 YES NO

 Line voltage polarity correct?
 YES NO

-Supply Voltage (VOLTS):
+Supply Voltage: VOLTS

 Has the thermostat been calibrated?
 YES NO

 Is the thermostat level?
 YES NO

 Is the heat anticipator setting correct?
 YES NO

 GAS SYSTEM

-Gas Type: Natural Gas Only
+Gas Type: (circle one) Natural Gas Propane

 Gas pipe connections leak tested?
 YES NO

-Gas Line Pressure (in - W.C.):
+Gas Line Pressure: (in - W.C.)

-Installation Altitude (FT.):
+Installation Altitude:(FT.)

-Deration Percentage (%):
+Deration Percentage: (%)

-Furnace Input (Btuh):
+Furnace Input: (Btuh)

-Supply Air Temperature (° F):
+Supply Air Temperature:(° F)

-Return Air Temperature (° F):
+Return Air Temperature:(° F)

-Temperature Rise (° F):
+Temperature Rise: (° F)

 COMBUSTION AIR & VENTING SYSTEM

 Is there adequate fresh air supply for combustion and ventilation?
 YES NO

 Vent free from restrictions?
 YES NO

 Filter(s) secured in place?
 YES NO

 Filter(s) clean?
 YES NO

 Flue connections tight?
 YES NO

 Is there proper draft?
 YES NO